Prepare for your Marathon with real, useful data

 We all have a limited amount of time to train, so why spend it on 'junk miles' that don't yield results?
 Every one of us is in a different place with our cardiovascular health; what feels like a recovery jog for one person might be a high-intensity strain for another.
 By measuring the specific way your heart, lungs, and muscles interact under stress, we can identify exactly where your fitness stands today.

 However, your body isn't static—it’s an adapting machine.
 This initial test provides your Performance Baseline, but the real power of VO2 Max testing comes from seeing how that baseline shifts over time.
 By re-testing as you improve, you can objectively prove your gains, adjust your heart rate zones as you get faster, and ensure your program is actually moving the needle.
-Instead of pushing yourself to the brink of exhaustion every workout, this ongoing data allows you to dial in the precise intensity required to see the fastest adaptations and the most consistent progress.
+Instead of pushing yourself to the brink of exhaustion every workout, this ongoing data allows you to dial in the precise intensity required to see the adaptations you want and make the most consistent progress.

 You will gain insights into: